All City Guides

 7/10

 7/10.
-Good for race logistics, not great for postcard wandering.
-Flat and straightforward around the venue, but it is a big-road district rather than a small-street neighbourhood.
+Good for race logistics and poor for wandering.
+Flat, wide and straightforward, but a big-road district rather than a neighbourhood.

 WHAT'S OPEN EARLY